2.0

 Escape

 The contact owns a 2017 Ford Escape.
-The contact stated that the check engine warning light was illuminated.
-The contact stated that a Ford mobile mechanic diagnosed the vehicle and recommended that the spark plug and ignition coil be replaced.
-The parts were replaced; however, the failure persisted.
-The vehicle was taken to the dealer, where it was diagnosed that the engine had failed and needed to be replaced due to coolant intrusion into the engine.
-The dealer related the failure to Ford TSB Number: 22-2229.
+The contact stated that while driving at an undisclosed speed, the vehicle stalled with the check engine warning light illuminated.
+The vehicle was able to restart.
+The vehicle was taken to the dealer, where it was diagnosed with coolant intrusion into the engine, causing engine failure.
+The contact was informed that the engine needed to be replaced.
 The vehicle was not repaired.
-The manufacturer was notified of the failure and referred the contact to the NHTSA Hotline for assistance.
-The failure mileage was approximately 108,258.
+The manufacturer was made aware of the failure and referred the contact to the NHTSA Hotline for assistance.
+The failure mileage was approximately 60,000.

 Read the next 20 complaints »